sombriks/simple-java-run-cmd/README.md

 ## Caveats

 - This library intentionally treats inputs and outputs as text.
-  Do not pipe binary data to it it will break.
+  Do not pipe binary data to it, or it will break.